Yrol/Spring-redis-cache-app/README.md

 ### Application 2: Temperature display app
-A temperature display application that simulates fetching data from an external source and store in Redis for a fixed number of values.
+A temperature display application that simulates fetching data from an external source automatically and store them in Redis for later retrieval.
+In this example it'll assign a random value to the integers range from 1 - 5 treated as states or cities.
 Similar to a weather app, these values will be updated every 10 seconds.
-The application is as below.
+The application architecture is as below.
 ![](https://i.imgur.com/JCLRzEL.png)

 As shown above when user makes an API call, the service will fetch the frequently updated vales from the Redis